purrbot-site/Docs/docs/bot/commands.md

 **This command can only be run in NSFW-labeled channels!**

 Similar to [Fuck](#fuck) but allows you to ask two people at once.
 By default will the threesome be with 2 females and 1 male.
 Providing `--fff` or `--mmf` will change it to a threesome with 3 females or a threesome with 1 female and 2 males respectively.
+The users can accept or deny the request.